 The 7 stars of the Kritta star constellation (Pleiades) intersect with these corresponding Nadis in the human astral body through the portals of the chakras – by way of which the celestial energies reach the astral human body.

 The astral effect upon these particular Nadis by the stars forces are more pronounced upon certain festival days which are days based on lunar and atmospheric influences.

 The festival of Prithori Amvasya is such a festival that activates the energy of the Mother in us all.

-This is the new moon festival time of ritual for birthing the potentials of the ‘7 Mothers’ in ourselves, whether woman or man.
+This is the dark moon festival time of ritual for birthing the potentials of the ‘7 Mothers’ in ourselves, whether woman or man.

 There are also 2 other ritual junctions in the Tantric years calendar where the energies of the Pleiades have a pronounced effect upon our human system here upon earth.
 These days are kept by tantrics for further ritualistic procedures of working with the Mother energy.